Four out of five businesses that incorporate with IncNow choose the Delaware LLC over the corporation.

-C-corps have a negative reputation because they are thought of as resulting in higher taxes.
+C-corps have a negative reputation because many think they always result in higher taxes.
 Surprisingly, a C-corporation election can lower your taxes if done properly on a modest consulting business or small operating company.
 The tax rate paid by the corporation can be low and the dividend then paid to stockholders is then taxed again as a dividend.
 The C-corp has the added benefit of being able to pick a fiscal year to allow for income shifting.
 The C-corp also allows profits and losses to be carried forward for a business with oscillating profits and losses or even a series of losing years before it becomes profitable.
 For example, a business with heavy equipment purchases should consider a C-corp from the beginning.

 The business that should never make an S-corp election or be a C-corp is a real estate investment business.
-Land should always be held through an LLC taxed as a partnership or sole proprietorship.
-That allows for profits, from sales in the future to be taxed as long term capital gains, rather than ordinary income, which is a lower effective tax rate.
+Land owners should always hold real estate through an LLC taxed as a partnership or sole proprietorship.
+That allows for profits from sales in the future to be taxed as long term capital gains rather than ordinary income, which is a lower effective tax rate.

-Therefore you should consult with a tax advisor within 75 days after the formation of your LLC or corporation to decide if you want the default tax status or make a corporate tax election to reduce your effective tax rate.
+Therefore you should consult with a tax advisor within 75 days after the formation of your LLC or corporation to decide if you want the default tax status or make a corporate tax election.
 You do not need to form a corporation to make a corporate tax election.
 Under the IRS “check the box” rules LLCs are also eligible for “S” and “C” tax treatment, but more importantly they default to partnership/sole proprietorship status and have many non-tax benefits superior to corporations.